Distance Variables

 The rule of thumb is every 10 yards of up elevation add one club length, likewise decrease on a down elevation.

-Ball above feet goes left, and for left-handers goes Right.
+The ball above feet goes left, and for left-handers go Right.

-Ball below feet goes right, and for left-handers goes left.
+The ball below the feet goes right, and for left-handers go left.

-Uphill lie changes loft, adjust by increase club and body adjust to the slope.
+Uphill lie changes loft, adjust by increasing club and body adjust to the slope.

 At Higher Elevations, subtracts 20 percent to calculate yardage in altitudes above 3,000 feet.
 So, If he has 200 yards to the pin, then deducting 20%, he would hit a club equivalent to his or her 160 yards at sea level yardage shot.
 It even gets more difficult the higher the elevation.
 This is the reason you may want multiple accuracy cards due to the huge club difference from sea level to your course level or mountain.